web-shahadat-hossain/PostgreSQL_Assignment/readme.md

 <!-- Explain the Primary Key and Foreign Key concepts in PostgreSQL. -->
 <!-- ================================== -->

-# 🔹Explain the Primary Key and Foreign Key concepts in PostgreSQL.
+# 📌 Explain the Primary Key and Foreign Key concepts in PostgreSQL.

 ## Primary Key